databricks-industry-solutions/hls-payer-mrf-sparkstreaming/README.md

 #(recommended) unzip if extension is .gz
 #gunzip -cd $dbfs_file_download_location > /dbfs/user/hive...
 ```
+### Stream the downloaded sample to target delta table

 ```python
 #parse the file using pyspark or scala spark